m2osw/murmur3/README.md

 License and contributing
 ------------------------

+TODO: this is true of the original code, not all the code in this project.
 All this code is in the public domain.
 Murmur3 was created by Austin Appleby, and the C port and general tidying up was done by Peter Scott.
 If you'd like to contribute something, I would love to add your name to this list.